-RB Andre Brown had a career performance in his first game back.
+RB Andre Brown had a huge game on Sunday.

 With the team in desperate need of an impact playmaker at running back, Andre Brown delivered.